-The winery is located on the plateau near the town Saint-Emilion
+The winery is located on the plateau near the city Saint-Emilion

-in the same area.
-By marriage acquired François de Carle, the owner of Château Figeac
+in the area of the same name.
+Through marriage, François de Carle, the owner of Château Figeac

 , in 1722 the still undivided Château Beauséjour.
-In 1847 the property was owned by Pierre-Paulin Ducarpe.
-In 1869, it finally came to a division.
-From one part came the Château Beau-Séjour-Bécot
+In 1847, the property came into the ownership of Pierre-Paulin Ducarpe.
+In 1869 there was finally a division.
+That came from one part Château Beau-Séjour-Bécot

-The second part went to Ducarpe's daughter, the wife of the doctor Duffau-Lagarrosse, which established the name of the present estate.
-Later, the property was bought by the Laporte family.
-Part of the vineyards was given in 1981 to son Olivier Laporte, who thus founded the Château Croix-Beauséjour.
-Incidentally, the estate was one of the first customers of the well-known oenologist Michel Rolland
+, the second part went to Ducarpe's daughter, the wife of the doctor Duffau-Lagarrosse, which gave the estate its current name.
+The Laporte family later bought the property.
+Part of the vineyards was given to son Olivier Laporte in 1981, who founded the Château Croix-Beauséjour.
+The estate was one of the first customers of the well-known oenologist Michel Rolland

 (* 1947).
-It has always been classified as “Premier Grand Cru Classé B”, which was again confirmed in 2012.
+It has always been classified as “Premier Grand Cru Classé B”, which was confirmed again in 2012.
 The vineyards cover seven hectares and are planted with the varieties Merlot (60%), Cabernet Franc (25%) and Cabernet Sauvignon (15%).
-The extremely long-lived red wine is aged up to 18 months in 50% new oak barrels.
-The second wine is called "La Croix de macerat".
+The extremely long-lived red wine is aged up to 18 months in 50% new barriques.
+The second wine is called "La Croix de Mazerat".